AY2324S2-CS2103T-W13-2/tp/docs/UserGuide.md

 ## Purpose of this Guide

 The user guide is mainly intended for secretaries of a large tech firm.
 The program is managed almost entirely by commands from keyboard, so a moderately fast typing speed is necessary to be efficient with it.
-Experience in a command based program is not necessary and is explained in this document.
+You not need any experience in a command based program and it will be explained in this document.

 The primary purpose of the user guide is to quickly help novice users to familiarize with the keyboard-based environment and learn how to use the basic function of the app.
 The secondary purpose is to provide a fast way for the experienced users